dotkom/super-duper-fiesta/README.md

 | `SDF_OAUTH2_CLIENT_SECRET` | Client secret for app | `client secret` | `''` |
 | `SDF_OAUTH2_CALLBACK_URL` | Callback URL to the app | `http://127.0.0.1:3000/auth` | `''` |

-(Tip: Use a tool like "autoenv" to automatically set environment variables upon entering a project directory.)

 _If running the OAuth2 provider in [onlineweb4](/dotkom/onlineweb4) locally, remember that webpack uses port 3000 by default, so you'll likely have to use another port for super-duper-fiesta._